Set Up for Audiophile Augmentation – Single Sub-Bass System

 1. When using monoblock amplifiers with High-Level lead connection.
 Join Red and Yellow leads together and attach the joined wire to + on the amplifier speaker terminal.
 Attach the Black lead to – on the amplifier speaker terminal.

 Repeat for the second monoblock amplifier channel.

 2. When using a stereo amplifier with two MJ Sub-Bass Systems.
-Join Red and Yellow leads together and attach the resulting joined wire to + on the amplifier speaker terminal say Left channel then attach the Black lead to – on the matching amplifier speaker terminal.
+Join Red and Yellow leads together and attach the resulting joined wires (spades) to + on the amplifier speaker terminal say Left channel then attach the Black lead to – on the matching amplifier speaker terminal.

 Repeat for the second channel with the second MJ Sub-Bass system.

 When using balanced differential design amplifiers, it is critical that the user follows the instruction for differential design connection.
 This requires that the user attaches ground (Black wire) to CHASSIS GROUND and NOT to speaker ground.

 Remember that each channel must have its settings calibrated individually.
 After connecting dial in the Left channel first (with right channel not active).
 Once you have obtained the best settings for the Left channel, disconnect the Left channel and plug in the Right channel.
 Repeat the set-up process using ONLY the Right channel.